 The proposed action would widen and lower the Addison Creek channel in several of the project reaches.
 It would also stabilize the streambanks with various treatments.
-The quality of the aquatic community and the habitat present is already poor.
-In an effort to avoid degrading these resources further, trees, shrubs, and native prairie grasses will be planted/seeded in the riparian environment in selected reaches along the creek.
+Given the already poor quality of the aquatic community and the habitat present, it is not anticipated that the project could degrade these resources any further.
+In addition, in selected reaches of the terrestrial environment along the creek, trees, shrubs, and native prairie grasses will be planted/seeded.
 Much of the vegetation to be removed consists of non-native invasive species that provide minimal habitat value.
 The project ultimately will result in negligible changes to the terrestrial and aquatic environment.